Calculating in situ diversification and historical dispersal

 # ancestral reconstruction

-Merging macroevolutionary models with assemblage level metrics
+Merging ancestral area reconstruction model with assemblage level metrics

 Once we have data on present-day occurrence of species, a